 CSDE1

 Below is a summary for the CSDE1 gene observed in research publications.
 This is not meant to take the place of medical advice.
-Click HERE for the full gene guide, which includes more information, such as chance of having another child with this condition, or specialists to consider for people with this condition.

-What is CSDE1 -related syndrome?
+What is CSDE1-related syndrome?

-CSDE1 -related syndrome happens when there are changes to the CSDE1 gene.
+CSDE1-related syndrome happens when there are changes to the CSDE1 gene.
 These changes can keep the gene from working as it should.

 Key Role